naveen521kk/pango-build/README.md

 # Pango Build

 `pango-build` is mainly used for creating wheels for [ManimPango](https://github.com/manimcommunity/manim).
-It provides a static Windows build of pango including all its dependencies which ManimPango uses for its binary Windows wheels.
+It provides a static Windows and macOS build of pango including all its dependencies which ManimPango uses for its binary Windows and macOS wheels.

 In addition to pango it also provides a static build of [pkgconf](https://github.com/pkgconf/pkgconf) which is required by ManimPango